altruios/namshubettulpa/public/namshubettuple/redeye.md

 *He Looked up at Martha - then down below him...*
 *He started inching his way toward a gear further up that pole.*
 ~It was one  he could land on.~
-"I’ll come get you!"
+"M::I’ll come get you!"
-*Martha said - and he raised one hand to stop her.*
+*He raised one hand to stop her.*
 *And Martha stopped in her tracks.*
 ~She watched him make his way to the safe landing.~
 }